Alexy nearly flawless in debut as Rangers beat Rockies 4-3

 The only other pitcher in Rangers history to allow only one hit going at least five innings in his debut was Roger Pavlik, who limited the Chicago White Sox to one hit in six innings on May 2, 1992.

 Peters’ homer down the left-field line in the fourth inning was his eighth since joining Texas on Aug.
-3 off a waiver claim from the Los Angeles Dodgers.
+3 off a waiver claim from the Dodgers.
 He’s the club leader in homers since then.

 Taveras hit his first homer of the season in the fifth.
 He went into play in an 0-for-31 slump with an .062 batting average and preceded the homer with a double.